sisl/ExpFamilyPCA.jl/paper.md

 ### Bregman Divergences

-Bregman divergences [@Bregman; @Brad] are a measure of statistical difference that we can use to generalize the probablistic PCA objective to the exponential family.
+Bregman divergences [@Bregman] are a measure of statistical difference that we can use to generalize the probablistic PCA objective to the exponential family.
 The Bregman divergence $B_F$ for a strictly convex, continuously differentiable function $F$ is

 $$
 B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.